precice/dumux-adapter/doc/user/docs/installation.md

     This provided `cmake-test.opts` file turns off some system-dependent optimizations such that the tests create comparable results on different computers.

+    To use the adapter in a separate DUNE module it may be desired to build a dynamic version of the adapter's library.
+To do so, use the CMake option `-DBUILD_SHARED_LIBS=ON` to build the adapter and upstream modules.

     For more ways do manipulate/adapt the build and configuration step, please consult the `dunecontrol` documentation.

 5. Optional, but recommended: Build all tests to verify the installation.
 For this navigate in the `build-cmake/` directory and build the `build_tests` target.